RobinTheCode/talkingperlbot/README.md

 The other files don't need :

-data16 - data22.txt are respose files.
+data16 - data22.txt are response files.

 Add your responses as follows
 example: